-The purpose of American University International Gateway Program (IGP) is to prepare international students for academic work at American University and to acquaint students with U.S. academic culture.
+The purpose of American University International Gateway Program (IGP) is to prepare international students for academic work at American University and to acquaint them with U.S. academic culture.
 The curriculum teaches critical academic reading, writing and oral communication skills needed for international students to be successful at American University.
 Students who successfully complete the International Gateway Program will develop advanced academic skills for the higher education environment while satisfying university requirements.

 What courses are offered through the International Gateway Program?